smart-data-models/dataModel.EnergyCIM/IdentifiedObject/doc/spec.md

 ## List of properties

 - `DiagramObjects`: The domain object to which this diagram object is associated.
 Default: 'list'  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: The description is a free human readable text describing or naming the object.
 It may be non unique and may not correlate to a naming hierarchy.
 Default: ''  - `energyIdentCodeEic`: The attribute is used for an exchange of the EIC code (Energy identification Code).
 The length of the string is 16 characters as defined by the EIC code.
-References: Default: ''  - `id`: Unique identifier of the entity  - `location`:   - `mRID`: Master resource identifier issued by a model authority.
+References: Default: ''  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mRID`: Master resource identifier issued by a model authority.
 The mRID is globally unique within an exchange context.
 Global uniqueness is easily achieved by using a UUID,  as specified in RFC 4122, for the mRID.
 The use of UUID is strongly recommended.
 For CIMXML data files in RDF syntax conforming to IEC 61970-552 Edition 1, the mRID is mapped to rdf:ID or rdf:about attributes that identify CIM object elements.
 Default: ''  - `name`: The name is any free human readable and possibly non unique text naming the object.
 Default: ''  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `shortName`: The attribute is used for an exchange of a human readable short name with length of the string 12 characters maximum.
 Default: ''  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be IdentifiedObject
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties